 Pursue Your Passion

-Our physician assistant (PA) studies prepares you to operate as a mid-level practitioner in family practice, preventative medicine, or orthopedic settings (sports medicine) under the supervision of a physician.
-In addition to course work in biology, chemistry, physics, and psychology, you gain experience in a medical-related setting throughout your college experience.
+Our pre-physician assistant (PA) studies prepare you for physician assistant programs that enable you to operate as a mid-level practitioner in family practice, preventive medicine, or orthopedic (sports medicine) settings under the supervision of a physician.
+In addition to course work in biology, chemistry, and psychology, you should be sure to gain experience in medical-settings throughout your college experience.

 Experience That Makes a Difference

-Physician assistant graduate programs require 2,000+ hours of experience in health settings, and you can start developing your related work dossier at Truman.
+Physician assistant graduate programs may require 2,000+ hours of experience in health care settings, and you can start developing your related work dossier while enrolled at Truman.
 Admission to a physician assistant graduate program is competitive which means you should maintain a cumulative GPA of 3.00 or higher as an undergraduate at Truman—and we provide you with the academic resources you need to succeed.

-Each physician assistant school has their own set of prerequisite courses.
+Each physician assistant school has its own set of prerequisite courses.
 As an undergraduate student at Truman, you will work closely with your advisor to ensure that you stay on track to meet the admission requirements for the physician assistant schools to which you plan to apply.
-When you graduate from Truman, you will be well-prepared for the next step in your journey—physician assistant school.
+When you graduate from Truman, you will be well-prepared for the next step in your journey—a physician assistant graduate program.